-On October 14, 2015, Houston City Council approved the recommendations from the Houston Transportation Accessibility Task Force for implementing an accessible private transportation system in the city.
-The Southwest ADA Center provided extensive consultation and training to the task force, which recommended that within three years transportation providers either adopt a minimum number of wheelchair accessible vehicles or an average response time of 20 minutes or less to provide an accessible transportation option.
+The City of Houston created the Houston Transportation Accessibility Task Force for implementing an accessible private transportation system in the city.
+One of the task force’s main goals was to adapt local laws to the changing ways private transportation is provided, especially with the introduction of transportation network companies like Uber.
+The Southwest ADA Center (SWADA) provided extensive consultation and training to the task force, which recommended that within three years transportation providers either adopt a minimum number of wheelchair accessible vehicles or an average response time of less than 20 minutes.
 The task force also recommended mandatory disability etiquette training and accessible point of sale terminals in vehicles.

 In June 2017, SWADA along with the Disability Rights Education & Defense Fund (DREDF) hosted a two-and-a-half-day seminar on disability and transportation.
 This event which was held in Houston, Texas addressed emerging issues brought on by the changing landscape of public transportation for persons with disabilities.
 Consumers, providers, researchers, advocates and other stakeholders took part in discussions and made recommendations on issues related to demand-responsive services.
 A summary report from those discussions was developed and shared publicly in the Spring of 2018.
 Details from the report included recommendations ranging from fixed-route and Paratransit services to the role and influence of transportation network companies.
 The report is available for downloading/reading at: https://www.ilru.org/sites/default/files/FODAT-report_0.pdf.